ArtHirche/ArtHirche/README.md

 - 👀 I’m interested in studying only.
 - 🌱 I am currently studying high school
 - 💞️ I’m looking to collaborate on with what to learn and I am willing to study in a group.
-- 📫 How to reach me: Twitter: @ArtHirche & E-mail: hirche.arthur@gmail.com
+- 📫 How to reach me: Twitter: @ArtHirche & E-mail: devarthirche@gmail.com or hirche.art@outlook.com

 <!---
 ArtHirche/ArtHirche is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.